Dishwasher reviews: FAQs

 Are small worktop dishwashers any good?

-Many people with small kitchens won't have room for a plumbed-in dishwasher, so a worktop or tabletop dishwasher might seem like a good idea.
+Many people with small kitchens don't have room for a plumbed-in dishwasher, so a compact dishwasher that fits on your worktop or table might seem like a good idea.
 They take between four and six place settings (compared with eight to 10 for a slim model or 12 for a full-sized one).

 However, most models we've tested didn't produce impressive cleaning results and were quite noisy.